 The most searched-for term on the internet

-It does no harm, it just adds an extra step when you’re trying to get somewhere.
+It does no harm; it just adds an extra step when you’re trying to get somewhere.

-A confusion which, of course, most web browsers have been enabling.
+A confusion which, of course, browsers enable.

-Address bar versus search
+Address bar versus search field

 Browsers blur the line

 I rarely visit google.com or any online search engine.
 Why?
-Because my web browser, like most, has an interesting way of treating what I type into the address bar:
+Because my web browser, like most, has an interesting way of treating what I type into the address bar.

-Why it matters
+Why it all matters

-But sometimes it does matter, because it blurs the line between searching the internet and navigating the internet.
+But sometimes it does matter because it blurs the line between searching the internet and navigating the internet.

-- Searching means “show me pages that relate to this word or phrase”.
+- Searching means show me pages that relate to this word or phrase.

-- Navigating means “take me here”.
+- Navigating means take me to this specific page.